browserengineering/book/book/rendering-architecture.md

 * JavaScript

-* Run a browser-internal tasks like executing a page load
+* Browser-internal tasks like executing a page load

 * The rendering pipeline (including `requestAnimationFrame`)